Commercial Weight Consultancy

 UK Professional Certifications

 CIPS qualification is not a professional development market.
 It is a career insurance market where mid-career professionals pay to reduce the risk of being excluded from opportunities they cannot yet see.
-The highest-weight buyers face £3,000+ personal investment under uncertainty — and supply is selling curriculum to a buyer making a financial decision.
+The highest-weight buyers face £3,000+ personal investment under uncertainty — and supply is structured to sell something other than what they are actually buying.

 Read the analysis →Bespoke analysis